pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Freelance PHP developer and Linux system administrator
  - Work on the hosting and development side
- - Looking at this from the opposite side to an ISP
- - Different challenges to ISP or datacentre deployment
+ - Different challenges to ISP deployment

 # The problem with IPv4

  - Not enough addresses
  - Allocation pools exhausted in many areas
  - RIPE 733: You might get a /24 if you're lucky (waiting list)
- - Every VPS, container etc. potentially needs an IP address
+ - Every VPS, container etc. wants an IP address
  - IPv6 fix: more addresses (forget everything else)

 # Current state of play